campbell17/helveticampbell/app/writing/essays/my-kingdom-for-a-back-button.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://twitter.com/heyhey?ref_src=twsrc%5Etfw">@heyhey</a> My kingdom for a back button.</p>&mdash; Tim Campbell (@timcampbell17) <a href="https://twitter.com/timcampbell17/status/1301203157536698369?ref_src=twsrc%5Etfw">September 2, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 While this is far from a real feature request, it isn't far off from what you get if you take feedback at face value.
 This fact was driven home recently when I discovered that there was, indeed, a back button in Hey.
-It just wasn't where I _wanted_ it. c’est la vie.
+It just wasn't where I _wanted_ it. c'est la vie.